meysam-motaharfar/Fined-tuning-LLM-for-text-classification/README.md

 # Project Overview

-The goal of this project is to evaluate the performance of several large language models (LLMs) on multi-class text classification tasks using subsets of the GoEmotions dataset.
-The study explores how model performance varies with:
+This project investigates the performance of several large language models (LLMs) on multi-class emotion classification tasks using subsets of the GoEmotions dataset.
+The study evaluates how model performance varies based on:

-The number of emotion labels (2, 4, 8, 16),
+The number of emotion labels (2, 4, 8, or 16)

-The number of training samples per dataset (800, 1600, 2400), and
+The number of training samples (800, 1600, or 2400)

-The choice of pre-trained language models.
+The choice of pre-trained language model

+The goal is to understand model generalization in low- and mid-resource settings for emotion classification.

 # Dataset